Skip to content

 Install the helm chart

-Run the following Helm install command after substituting values from section 3
+Run the following Helm install command after substituting values from Preparation & Prequisites

 Helm install kinetica-operators